 ChatGPT & AI – A New Era in Evidence-Based Medicine?

-Systematic reviews are fundamental to evidence-based decision-making but are notoriously time-consuming to conduct.
-While the integration of AI, specifically Large Language Models like ChatGPT, has shown promise, it’s not a straightforward application.
-The intriguing experiment by Mahuli et al. illustrates the potential and limitations of ChatGPT in conducting systematic reviews.
-Simultaneously, advancements by Pitts in integrating GPT into their web application for systematic reviews showcase a different approach to using GPT in the process.
+Systematic reviews are fundamental to evidence-based decision-making but notoriously time-consuming.
+While integrating AI, specifically large language models like ChatGPT, has shown promise, it’s not a straightforward application.
+An intriguing experiment by Mahuli et al. illustrates ChatGPT’s potential and limitations in conducting systematic reviews (SLR).
+Simultaneously, our advancements in integrating GPT into our web application for systematic reviews showcase how to incorporate large language models into the SLR workflow.

 ChatGPT in Systematic Reviews: Potential and Limitations